Agricultural Literacy Curriculum Matrix

 - Sugar cane

 - Poultry (select “Poultry Production” from menu on left side of page)

 - Dairy production (select “Dairy Production” from menu on left side of page)

 - Instruct students to graphically depict the commodity chain using computer software or hand drawings.

 - Display students’ commodity chains in the classroom and/or conduct a class discussion where student share their findings.
-Show students The Fastest-Growing Trade Routes in the World Map.
+Show students How the Trade Map is Being Redrawn.
 Are any of their commodities traded along these routes?
 If they are uncertain of the answer, have them research this question.

 Activity 3: Global Trade

-- Use the The Fastest-Growing Trade Routes in the World Map to assign each student or pairs of students a trade route to research.
+- Use the How the Trade Map is Being Redrawn to assign each student or pairs of students a trade route to research.
 Following is a list of the routes:

 - Norway – Sweden